 By: Dave Olsen

-Design requirements (including shaping and dimensional needs), piece and tooling cost, quantity needed, and even feasibility to manufacture dictate which metalworking processes (including which casting processes) are most suitable when choosing how to manufacture a product.
+Sand casting is the most versatile and arguably most widely used metal casting method, after centuries of development.
+Design requirements (including shaping and dimensional needs), piece and tooling cost, quantity needed, and even feasibility to manufacture dictate which metalworking processes (including which casting processes) are most suitable.

 Product manufactured using sand casting employ techniques that produce shaped parts of nearly any design, including very large parts and those with internal passageways.
 There may be more optimal casting or metalworking processes for any specific product based on: